sirkaranja/code-challenge/README.md

 Speed Detector This program asks the user for the the speed of a car e.g 80.
 If the speed is less than 70, it should print “Ok”.
 Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.
  # Netsalary
 Net Salary Calculator This programs major task is to calculate an individual’s Net Salary by prompting the user for the inputs of basic salary and benefits.It then calculates the payee (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary and returns all this information to the user.
-NB:References used to calcukate the payee and net salary: https://www.aren.co.ke/payroll/taxrates.htmLinks to an external site.

-https://www.kra.go.ke/en/individual/calculate-tax/calculating-tax/payeLinks to an external site.

-Project Setup:

-Author & License